-Isopropanol – also known as IPA, 2-propanol or rubbing alcohol – is a common ingredient found across a wide range of industrial cleaning products from detergents to disinfectants.
+Isopropanol – also known as IPA, 2-propanol or rubbing alcohol – is a common raw material found across a wide range of industrial cleaning products from detergents to disinfectants.

 Over the past year, IPA has boomed in popularity, with manufacturers experiencing a huge demand for hand sanitisers to help protect communities in the wake of the pandemic.
 This demand even led to shortages in some places.

-But what is this ingredient, how effective is it, and what is it used for?
+But what is this raw material, how effective is it, and what is it used for?

 What are they used for?

-IPA is a hugely versatile ingredient, meaning that IPA products are used in a wide range of applications.
+IPA is a hugely versatile raw material, meaning that IPA products are used in a wide range of applications.
 Some of the most common uses for IPA products include:

 - Antiseptics: Products containing 70% to 90% IPA, such as hand sanitisers, are very effective at killing surface bacteria and enveloped viruses, and are safe for use on skin.
 However, those containing less than 50% are far less effective as bactericides.
 The cleanroom disinfection industry standard is IPA 70% concentration blended with WFI grade water for injection.